Jewel Orchid

 Ludisia discolor is generally considered non-toxic to cats, dogs, and horses, making it a safe choice for pet owners.

-Lighting: Unlike most orchids, the Jewel Orchid thrives in low to medium indirect light.
-Direct sunlight will bleach the beautiful dark colors of the leaves and can cause scorching.
+Unlike most orchids, Jewel Orchid prefers low to medium indirect light.
+Direct sun bleaches the dark leaf color and can scorch the foliage.

 In-Depth Care & Growth